boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

     Subscriptions can either require a match by filter or match by channel.
 This will match the subscription by filter.

-    **NOTE**: filter based messages are considered internal.
+    **Note**: filter based messages are considered internal.
 They aren't shared with external pub/sub services (such as Redis) and they are ignored by meta-data callbacks (both subjects are covered later on).

         // type:
         int32_t filter;